 In this chapter the presented models for the electrical and mechanical response of the human heart will be merged.
 This leads to a coupled multi-physics problem.
-There are different approaches to couple the electrical and mechanical response in the human heart, hence we try to give a summary on the models known in literature, see [43, 131, 134, 139, 186] and the bibliography found in these articles for more details.
+There are different approaches to couple the electrical and mechanical response in the human heart, hence we try to give a summary on the models known in literature, see [43, 131, 134, 139, 187] and the references therein for more details.